replicatedhq/replicated-field-labs/lab1-kots/lab1-e1-ui-analyzers/README.md

 ### Correcting

 In order to correct this issue, you'll need to SSH your node and add this file.
-Assuming your environment is called `gmiller`.
+Assuming your environment is called `train-gmiller`, you'll want to ssh the IP for `train-gmiller-lab1-e1-ui-analyzers`.

 <details>
   <summary>Expand for shell commands</summary>